WeTransfer/zip_tricks/IMPLEMENTATION_DETAILS.md

 know the CRC32 and the file size upfront, then write the compressed file data, and only then - once you know what your CRC32, compressed and uncompressed sizes are etc. - write them into a data descriptor that follows the file data.

-The streamer does _not_ use data descriptors, because their use [is problematic](https://github.com/thejoshwolfe/yazl/issues/13) with the 7Zip version that we want to support.
-Or rather - not the use of data descriptors themselves, but the use of the GP flag bit 3 that trips up that version of 7Zip.
-If we were to use data descriptors, we would have to up the minimum supported version of 7Zip.

-That means, in turn, that **to use the ZipTricks streamer you have to know the CRC32 and the sizes of the compressed/uncompressed file upfront.** So you have to precompute them in some way.
-To do that, you can use `BlockDeflate` to precompress the file in parallel, and `StreamCRC32` to compute the CRC checksum, before feeding them to the ZIP writer.

-This approach might be reconsidered in the future.
+The streamer has optional support for data descriptors.
+Their use can apparently [ be problematic](https://github.com/thejoshwolfe/yazl/issues/13) with the 7Zip version that we want to support, but in our tests everything worked fine.

 For more info see https://github.com/thejoshwolfe/yazl#general-purpose-bit-flag